 How to care for a Philodendron Pink Princess

-I’ve found that philodendron pink princess like to be on the drier side, so let the soil dry out a little between watering.
+I’ve found that philodendron pink princess likes to be drier, so let the soil dry out a little between watering.
 If you’re worried about over-watering, make sure to use a terra cotta pot.
 Always plant in pots with drainage holes.

 Water when the top inch of soil dries out.